Handcrafted with love and made from scratch.

 Last, once you've decided on a design, we will handle the logistics.
 Together, we form a Work Contract with all the details of the design including final drawings, due date, method of delivery, balance due, etc. I require a 50% deposit to begin the build, and we will form a payment plan for the remaining balance which will be due in full upon completion of the jewelry.
 When the piece is finished I will make either a final balance listing on etsy for my out of town folks, or the final balance will be due upon pick-up for my local clients.

 Q: I have an idea for a design that is based on another designer's work.
 Can you copy it?

-A: I enjoy putting my own spin on a design idea.
-Send pictures of what you like.
-Tell me what you like about it.
+A: I enjoy putting my own spin on a design idea, but I won't copy the work of another artist exactly.
+If you have an idea based off of someone else's work, definitely send pictures of it, but most importantly, tell me what you like about it.
 Is it the stone?
 Is it the texture on the metal?
 Is it the shape of the band?
 Is it because the stone is set low against the finger, or high in 6 prongs?
 Those are the elements that come together that make the design what it is and it's that information that I'll use to design your dream jewelry.

 Q: What types of metals do you use, and where does it come from?